knative/serving/community/REVIEWING.md

-# Reviewing and Merging Pull Requests for Elafros
+# Reviewing and Merging Pull Requests for Knative

 As a community we believe in the value of code reviews for all contributions.
 Code reviews increase both the quality and readability of our code base, which